 They say when it rains it pours.
 I can’t say that I had a full down pour in a shower of heartbreak all at one time; I will just say I had a lot of heavy showers back to back.
 I was a month into starting my new job as a new teacher adjusting to life when my mom shared with me that she was diagnosed with terminal cancer.
 My dear Grandmother who helped raised me had a nasty fall at the first of the year never to recover, she past away later in late June.
 I was at a crossroads of losing everything I knew and loved in less than a year.
 I saw the ugly side of divorce that no one tells you about openly on how easily mutual friends, associates, and some I considered as family could choose sides in creating their own narratives in acting out in distorted loyalty.
 I saw how easily someone you loved, once trusted, and shared the promise of a life long courtship could fold under pressure in not taking full accountability in pouncing on any opportunity to shift blame in deflection of their own.

 There were friends who in tough times showed me they cared sincerely, and there were “friends” who took the TMZ approach of using my life as a sensational tale to throw passive aggressive shade in kicking me when I was already down.
-There were some who pulled away, many who choose to pry in taking advantage of the situation by stalking social media changes, and there were some who ironically in this time pulled on me heavily in being more demanding of my time in wanting my full attention.
+There were some who pulled away, many who choose to pry in taking advantage of the situation by stalking social media changes, and there were some who ironically in this time pulled on me heavily in being more demanding of my time in wanting my full attention since I was “single” in being able to give them even more focus of my time.
 I truly lost myself through all that I committed myself to.
 Everything I’ve known, what I thought was real, and want I hoped for was gone.
 I wanted for a moment to just disappear.
 My work load during this time didn’t ease up, nor did my duties at home, and my daughters especially pulled on me more than ever in learning that their world to was never going to be the same.

 The Light At The End

 I’ve never been a woe is me person, but more like a it is what it is kind of person.
 I can’t dwell on the heartache of the past rough year, because there were equally so many enduring moments of hope that took center stage as well.
 I really had a great freshman year as a new teacher in doing what I love.
 I was awarded mid year with a plaque for service unexpectedly at a staff meeting.
 My students and I have a great rapport with respect with most of them really enjoying the subjects I teach.
-My grandmother had a beautiful Homegoing service in celebrating her ninety years here on earth.
+My grandmother had a beautiful Homegoing service in celebrating , and she was alive to share her 90th birthday here on earth with us eating cake despite her health issues smiling.
+I was asked to sing at her funeral for which I sung her favorite songs.
 Her spirit in life and death brought the family together.
 We had a lovely fellowship after the service here at my home with laughter, good eats, and music.
 My mother has always been a fashionably outgoing person who never let the cards that were dealt keep her down.
 It makes me smile seeing her traveling more, getting all fancy to head to senior events, volunteering at a local nursing home to share with other seniors, and to see how giving she is to all of her grandchildren.
 I wish the best for my soon to be ex husband despite all that has happened.
 I pray that he feels the same for me.
 We’re still a year into our divorce which makes everything still fresh in being emotional.
 I’m doing my best to co-parent in peace for the sake of our children.
 There were a few mutual friends and associates who stayed neutral throughout our divorce process in being supportive in never choosing sides, in being professional, cordial, and respectful to us both in knowing how hard it is.
 I am slowly building my confidence back in myself in tapping back into my creative expression in speaking and writing.
-I held back in withdrawing from everything in feeling judged, shamed, and rejected as a newly single mom with two strikes.
+I held back in withdrawing from everything in feeling judged, shamed, and rejected as a newly single mom with two strikes of divorce.
 I questioned my worth in feeling like I had nothing no longer to offer to the world.
 Many of my immediate family members pulled through in ways I never could’ve imagined.
 My tribe of friends strengthen in genuineness in providing motivation when needed.
 I have co-workers that have adopted my babies as their nephew and nieces.
-My children are growing older in maturity in helping out more around the house.
+My children are growing older in age and maturity in helping out more around the house.
 My new church family made me feel loved and accepted in ways I never felt before.
 I own my truth without second guessing who I am of any losses or narratives.
 I am no longer ashamed of my story in this chapter of my life.
 This isn’t the end of the book for me, it’s just the end of a chapter.
 My story matters if only for myself.